dlnnlsn/dlnnlsn/README.md

 * [All training camps for Dec 2019—Nov 2020](https://github.com/dlnnlsn/best_year_so_far_19-20)
 * [All training camps for Dec 2020—Nov 2021](https://github.com/dlnnlsn/actually_somewhat_mediocre_year_20-21)

-There is a repository for the 2021—2022 training camps that are currently private.
-These will be made public at the end of the olympiad season.
+There is a repository for the 2021—2022 training camps that is currently private.
+It will be made public at the end of the olympiad season.
 (We obviously don't want students to be able to access the tests before they write them.)